4th of July Smoke Bomb Photoshoot: 15 Ideas That'll Blow Up Your Feed

 The Shot: Line up 5-7 people.
 Alternate red and blue smoke bombs along the line, with one person in the center holding white.
 Everyone faces the camera.

-Why It Works: Group shots are typically boring.
+Why It Works: Group shots are usually flat.
 This one isn't.
 The alternating colors create a rhythmic pattern that makes large group photos actually interesting.

 Settings: f/5.6, 1/500s, ISO 200.